jacobsologub/user-manager-macOS/README.md

 # macOS User Manager Script

 A simple Bash script for managing users on macOS.
-This script allows you to create new users with optional admin privileges and delete existing users, including their home directories.
+This script allows you to create new users with optional admin privileges, specify a login shell, and delete existing users, including their home directories.
+Tested and functional on macOS versions supporting `sysadminctl`.

 ## Features
-- **Create User**: Prompts for username, full name, password, and admin status.
+- **Create User**: Prompts for username, full name, password, admin status, and login shell.
 Automatically assigns a unique UID and creates a home directory.
 - **Delete User**: Prompts for username, confirms deletion, and removes the user along with their home directory.
 - Command-line interface with `create` and `delete` options.
+- Shell selection from available shells listed in `/etc/shells`, with a default of `/bin/zsh` or the creating user's shell.

 ## Requirements
 - macOS system (tested on macOS versions supporting `sysadminctl`)
+- Bash shell (default on macOS)
 - Sudo privileges to run the script

 ## Installation